 Financial Aid and Scholarships

-We are here to help you finance your education.
-In the 2020-2021 academic year, nearly 87% of UNLV undergraduates qualified for financial assistance.
-There are many options to lower your out-of-pocket costs through scholarships, grants, and work-study programs.
+We're here to help you finance your education!
+In the 2022-2023 academic year, nearly 90% of UNLV undergraduates qualified for financial aid.
+There are many options to lower your out-of-pocket costs through scholarships, grants, work-study programs, and loans.

-To receive priority consideration for most UNLV scholarships and grants, you must be admitted to UNLV and complete your Free Application for Federal Student Aid (FAFSA) or Alternative Need Determination Form by November 15.
+To receive priority consideration for most UNLV scholarships and grants, you must be admitted to UNLV and have completed your financial aid application by November 15.